darjwx/local_manifests/README.md

 # local_manifests
-Local manifests xml files for my supported roms
+Local manifests xml files for my supported roms,choose a branch to start.

+Available branches at the moment:

+   1. huashan